danieljsj/garage-browserify-angularfire/README.md

 * Login should accept a username/password combo of bookbottles/showcase.
 Anything else should be rejected with appropriate error messages.

-* The dashboard should only be accessible after a user has signed up or logged in.
+* The account should only be accessible after a user has signed up or logged in.

-* The dashboard should retrieve and display simple data from any web API of your choice.
+* The account should retrieve and display simple data from any web API of your choice.
 Use a **service** as an API wrapper and use at least one custom **directive** to display data.

 * Bonus points awarded if your data comes from a [Firebase](https://www.firebase.com/) instance.